dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

 ### Kernel Parameters Overview

 There are several parameters that control under which circumstances kdump is activated.
-Most of these can be enabled via `sysctl` tunable parameters, you can refer to the most commonly used below
+Most of these can be enabled via kernel tunable parameters, you can refer to the most commonly used below

 **System hangs due to NMI** Occurs when a `Non-Maskable` Interrupt is issued, usually due to a hardware fault: